-Keetley strata are intruded by both the Park Premier porphyry, which consists of five granodiorite to rhyodacite or dacite porphyry intrusions and is the center of a several-square-kilometer area of hydrothermal alteration and precious-metal mineralization (Willes, 1962), and the Indian Hollow plug, a volcanic neck surrounded by a radial dike swarm (Bromfield, 1968; Woodfill, 1972; Hanson, 1995).
+Keetley strata are intruded by both the Park Premier porphyry, which is the center of a several-square-kilometer area of hydrothermal alteration and precious-metal mineralization (Willes, 1962), and the Indian Hollow plug, a volcanic neck surrounded by a radial dike swarm (Bromfield, 1968; Woodfill, 1972; Hanson, 1995).
 The Indian Hollow plug and Park Premier porphyry may be the remnants of the magmatic source of most of the Keetley Volcanics (Bromfield, 1968; Woodfill, 1972; John, 1989b; Bryant, 1992; Leveinen, 1994; Hanson, 1995; Feher and others, 1996; Feher, 1997).
+However, Smyk and others (2018) reported U-Pb crystallization ages on zircon from the Wasatch igneous belt that are mostly younger than previous K-Ar and 40Ar/39Ar ages and so suggested that the Keetley Volcanics may have been sourced from the Valeo, Pine Creek, and Flagstaff stocks.
+Still, zircon ages record the crystallization age of a stock, whereas biotite, hornblende, and sanidine record the age of eruptive products, which are typically older than their parent stock.
+The preservation of the Indian Hollow vent area clearly shows it was one source of the Keetley Volcanics.

 South of this map area, the Keetley Volcanics are in excess of 1650 feet (500 m) thick north of Heber City (Bryant, 1992; Leveinen, 1994) and locally in excess of 2500 feet (760 m) thick southeast of Heber City (Biek and others, 2003).
-The Keetley Volcanics were deposited in an area of considerable pre-Keetley topographic relief (Boutwell, 1912; Forrester, 1937; O'Toole, 1951; Woodfill, 1972; Feher, 1997).
+The Keetley Volcanics were deposited in an area of considerable pre-Keetley topographic relief and lie unconformably over numerous mostly Paleozoic and Mesozoic units; the bulk of the formation fills paleotopography developed on comparatively non-resistant Triassic strata (Boutwell, 1912; Forrester, 1937; O'Toole, 1951; Woodfill, 1972; Feher, 1997).